 - Panic attacks

 - Dissociation, such as feelings of lack of awareness of reality

 Use of spice or K2 can also induce seizures, tremors, severe psychotic symptoms, heart attack, stroke, or other fatal conditions.

 Using bath salts induces feelings of euphoria and extreme rushes of pleasure.
 However, it also may cause rapid heart rate, high blood pressure, hallucinations, violent behavior, paranoia, stroke, heart attacks, or other serious health problems.
 In some cases, individuals under the influence of bath salts lose touch with reality.
 This, combined with the increased aggression, may cause severe harm to self or others.

 Because use of synthetic marijuana and bath salts has been increasing in recent years, researchers are just beginning to explore the effects of these compounds on long-term health.
 Chronic use of synthetic drugs can cause drug addiction.
 Frequent drug users must use more and more of the substance to get the same effects.
 Trying to quit drug use may cause irritability, nausea, vomiting, dizziness, and other serious medical symptoms.

 Treatment is Available

-Although accurate statistics about the prevalence of synthetic drug use are limited, abuse of these substances appears to be on the rise.
+Although accurate statistics about the prevalence of synthetic drug use are limited, synthetic drug abuse appears to be on the rise.
 Fortunately, Best Drug Rehabilitation has the expertise and resources to help those addicted to bath salts, K2, and other synthetic drugs find a treatment approach that is suited to their needs.
 Seeking immediate help for synthetic substance abuse is essential before these drugs cause permanent physical or emotional damage.